 My fruit bowl doubles as a filing system for bills or school notes to be actioned.

-For the past eleven years I have lived with Bipolar 1 Disorder.
+For the past twelve years I have lived with Bipolar 1 Disorder.
 This has afforded me access to experiences I never could have imagined had I not developed it.
 I now know what symptoms of mania, delusional thinking, psychosis, and catatonic depression feel like.
 This illness has also brought some of my most precious friends into my life, so I don’t wish it away.
 It has taught me how to optimise the times when I am well, because when it sweeps in, it breaks me.
 When this happens, I have to rebuild myself from nothing.

 As you can see I am not one dimensional, so this blog won’t be either.
 There will be a bit of all of me in my posts.
 But for many posts the emphasis will be on mental wellness and/or illness.
 I am passionate about destigmatising mental illness through my lived experience.